Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Results

+Listing~\ref{list:boolean_string_bug} illustrates a serialization bug involving the \texttt{Boolean} wrapper class, as previously shown in Fig.~\ref{fig:fuzz_overview}.
+The \texttt{JSON.toJSONString} method is invoked to serialize an object, where non-string values should be written as strings (i.e., enclosed in quotation marks).
+However, \textit{fastjson} produces the incorrect output \texttt{"\{\textbackslash"b\textbackslash":false\}"} at line 4, omitting the quotation marks around the \texttt{Boolean} value and thereby causing an assertion failure.
+This bug was confirmed and discussed in \href{https://github.com/alibaba/fastjson2/issues/2560}{issue 2560}.
+Listing~\ref{list:boolean_string_bug} is generated from the test in \href{https://github.com/alibaba/fastjson2/blob/main/core/src/test/java/com/alibaba/fastjson2/issues_1800/Issue1874.java}{issue 1874}.
+The Test Programmer, guided by the agent-generated mutation rule, replaces the original configuration option, successfully revealing a serialization bug.

-Listing~\ref{list:jsonpath_eval} shows an example of inconsistency bug in \texttt{JSONPath}.
+Listing~\ref{list:jsonpath_eval} demonstrates an example of an inconsistency bug in \texttt{JSONPath}.
 The \texttt{.eval()} method produces different results when processing \texttt{JSONObject} and \texttt{String}, even though they contain the same JSON data.
 This case leads to a failed assertion at line 4.
-The bug has been reported in \textit{fastjson2} \href{https://github.com/alibaba/fastjson2/issues/2584}{issue 2584}.
+The bug was confirmed in \href{https://github.com/alibaba/fastjson2/issues/2584}{issue 2584}.
 The original test behind Listing~\ref{list:jsonpath_eval} can be found in \href{https://github.com/alibaba/fastjson2/blob/main/core/src/test/java/com/alibaba/fastjson2/issues_1900/Issue1965.java}{issue 1965}.
 It only checks for null values of the \texttt{JSONPath}'s evaluation results.
-In contrast, the test from \textsc{JSONTestGen} directly compares the evaluation results on both the original \texttt{JSONObject} and the serialized string.
-Although this test is generated without an explicit mutation rule, \textsc{JSONTestGen} still makes a meaningful modification that successfully triggers an inconsistency bug.
+With this test case, \tool's Test Programmer made a valid modification that directly compares the evaluation results on both the original \texttt{JSONObject} and the serialized string, which successfully triggers an inconsistency bug.